Mholscher/debtors/doc/source/Clients.rst

     :the client address: Address information for a client
     :client bank accounts: Deliver bank account information
+    :bank account info: Deliver data for one (specified) bank account
     :selected clients: Select client information by name
     :find client by account: return client information for a given account number